Why This Recipe Works

 You may be surprised—I certainly was—to learn that this baked pudding is really more like a cake.
 Rich in diced figs and spices, it gives a hint of fruitcakey-ness, but with a flavor that is far superior.
 The figs give it a mellow, almost honey-like sweetness, and keep it just moist enough to be slightly sticky, but not so sticky that it sticks to your teeth.

 I took some liberties with the traditional recipe, substituting crushed graham cracker crumbs for bread crumbs, and going without a water bath.
-Forgoing the water bath suggested in the recipe I adapted was actually a mistake, but the pudding came out moist, cake-like, and uncracked, so I decided to stick with it here.
+Still, the pudding came out moist, cake-like, and uncracked, so I decided to stick with it here.

 Technically, this figgy pudding doesn't need garnish, but I found that it was highly pleasant when paired with a simple confectioners' sugar glaze, and a sprinkling of crystallized mint made it festive and pretty.

 So make some figgy pudding, and make it right now!
 Then, for some real feel-good points, make a Christmas miracle happen by actually bringing someone you love some figgy pudding.
 Impromptu song and dance routines are possible, but general delight guaranteed.